joserigel/CarDetection/README.md

-# Lane Detection
+# Vehicle Detection
-This project is mainly focused on Distinct grid based classification of roads using the [BDD100K](https://bair.berkeley.edu/blog/2018/05/30/bdd/) dataset.
+This project is mainly focused on per pixel based classification of vehicle using the [BDD100K](https://bair.berkeley.edu/blog/2018/05/30/bdd/) dataset.

 ## Setup